 Supplement Forms/Alternate Names

 Vitamin D is found in fish, milk, and sunlight.
 The body needs vitamin D to promote bone growth.
-It is used to prevent and treat scurvy.
-Vitamin D has been used to strengthen bones and ease symptoms of depression.
+It has been used to strengthen bones and ease symptoms of depression.
 It has also been used to promote organ and blood health.

 Vitamin D can be taken as a pill, powder, or tincture.
 It can also be injected into the bloodstream or muscle by a healthcare provider.